FirelightWP/easy-fancybox/trunk/readme.txt

 3. Activate the plugin on the Plug-ins page.

 Done!
-Check your sparkling new Fancyboxed images :)
+Check your sparkling new FancyBoxed images :)

 = WordPress 3+ in Multi Site mode =